-- Positron identification: an algorithm which combined information from the energy deposits in the calorimeter with tracks measured in the CTD was used to identify scattered positrons.
+• electron identification: an algorithm which combined information from the energy deposits in the calorimeter with tracks measured in the central tracking detector (CTD) was used to identify scattered electrons.
 A fiducial-volume cut was applied to guarantee that the experimental acceptance was well understood.
-To ensure high purity and reject background, the identified positron was required to have an energy of at least 10 GeV and be isolated such that the energy in an $\eta \phi$ cone of radius 0.8 centered on the positron, not associated with the positron, was less than 5 GeV.
-For events in which a positron was found within the acceptance of the CTD a track matched to the energy deposit in the calorimeter was required.
-For events with a positron at a smaller polar angle than the acceptance of the CTD the track requirement was replaced with the requirement that the transverse momentum of the positron exceeded 30 GeV; - Primary vertex: events were required to satisfy $|Z{\text{VTX}}| < 50$ cm.
-The Z coordinate of the ep interaction vertex, reconstructed using tracks in the central tracking detector, was required to be in the centre of the detector; - Background rejection: the requirement $38 < \delta < 65$ GeV was imposed to remove photoproduction and beam-gas events, and to reduce the number of events with significant QED initial state radiation.
-The lower threshold was increased to 44 GeV for events which did not have a track matched to the positron candidate.
-To further reduce background from photoproduction events, y calculated from the electron method (y_e)
+To ensure high purity and reject background, the identified electron was required to have an energy of at least 10 GeV and be isolated such that the energy in an $\eta - \phi$ cone of radius 0.8 centred on the electron, not associated with the electron, was less than 5 GeV.
+For events in which an electron was found within the acceptance of the CTD a track matched to the energy deposit in the calorimeter was required.
+For events with an electron at a smaller polar angle with respect to the proton beam direction than the acceptance of the CTD, the track requirement was replaced with the requirement that the transverse momentum of the electron exceeded 30 GeV;

-was required to satisfy $y_e < 0.95$.
-The net transverse momentum is expected to be small, so in order to remove cosmic-ray events and beam related background events the quantity $P_T/\sqrt{E_T}$ was required to be less than $4\sqrt{\text{GeV}}$, and the quantity P_T/E_T was required to be less than 0.7;

-- QEDC rejection: to reduce the size of the QED radiative corrections, elastic Compton scattering events were rejected; - Kinematic region: to avoid regions of phase space in which the MC generator is not valid the quantity $y{\rm JB}(1-x{\rm DA})$ was required to be greater than 0.004.
-In addition the final event sample was defined by requiring $Q{\rm DA}^2 > 200 \,{\rm GeV}^2$.
+- primary vertex: events were required to satisfy $|Z{vtx}| < 50$ cm.
+The Z coordinate of the ep interaction vertex, reconstructed using tracks in the central tracking detector, was required to be in the centre of the detector; - background rejection: the requirement $38 < \delta < 65$ GeV was imposed to remove photoproduction and beam-gas events, and to reduce the number of events with significant QED initial state radiation.
+To further reduce background from photoproduction events, y calculated from the electron method (y_e) was required to satisfy $y_e < 0.95$.
+The net transverse momentum is expected to be small, so in order to remove cosmicray events and beam related background events the quantity $P_T/\sqrt{E_T}$ was required to be less than $4\sqrt{\text{GeV}}$, and the quantity P_T/E_T was required to be less than 0.7; - QEDC rejection: to reduce the size of the QED radiative corrections, elastic Compton scattering events were rejected; - kinematic region: to avoid regions of phase space in which the MC generator is not valid the quantity $y{\rm JB}(1-x{\rm DA})$, where $x{\rm DA}$ is the double-angle estimator of x, was required to be greater than 0.004.
+In addition the final event sample was defined by requiring Q^2 calculated from the double-angle method, $Q{\rm DA}^2$, to satisfy $Q{\rm DA}^2 > 200 \,{\rm GeV}^2$.

-A total of 52004 candidate events passed the selection criteria.
-The background contamination was estimated to be typically less than 1%.
-Figure 2 shows a comparison of data and MC expectation distributions for the NC sample.
+A total of 95010 candidate events passed the selection criteria.
+The background contamination is expected to be less than 1% [26].
+Figure 3 shows a comparison of data and MC expectation distributions for the NC sample.
 The Monte Carlo gives a generally good description of the data.
-Inaccuracies in the simulation of the scattered positron energy distribution are considered in the corresponding systematic uncertainty.
-The effects of the positron fiducial-volume cut can be seen in the distribution of the scattered positron angle.